MayurTA/VSD-IAT_workshop/README.md

  <img src="https://github.com/MayurTA/VSD-IAT_workshop/blob/main/D1_images/Screenshot_2021-01-27_214454.png" width="60%">

  The image shown is of a typical chip
-- The outermost white border is called __DIE__.
+- __DIE__ - The outermost white border is called __DIE__.
 Silicon wafers are divided into Dies and each such die can be an independant chip.
-- The blue segments just within the die border are called __PADS__.
+- __PADS__ - The blue segments just within the die border are called __PADS__.
 They contains _pins_ which the chip uses to communicate with the external world.
-- The central black region is the __CORE__.
+- __CORE__ - The central black region is the __CORE__.
 Core is the main part of the chip.
 It contains different functional blocks that handle all the processes the chip is designed to perform.
 - __IP__ is _Intellectual Property_.
 It refers to the funcational blocks desinged for a specific purpose.
 - __Foundry__ is a semiconductor fabrication plant where devices such as integrated circuits are manufactured.
 They provide all the necessary files required to design an IC which can be taped out in their plant.
 - __PDK__ - Process Design Kit.
 It is a collection of files used to model a fabrication process for the EDA tools used to design an IC.
 It contains process design rules, device models, standard cell libraries, I/O libraries etc.